YamamotoLabUCSF/CollatedMotifs/README.md

 	pip3 is Python 3's installation manager, and as long as there is an internet connection available, pip3 or pip will access the specified module from PyPI (here, virtualenv) and install it for access by Python 3.

 2. Next, choose a **directory location** on your machine where you would like to install the files associated with a virtual environment.
 This can be any folder/directory location you like (for example, you may have a favorite directory where other Python virtual environments are stored).
-Alternatively, simply create the Python virtual environment in the CollatedMotifs directory you created above (in section 2d).
+Alternatively, simply create the Python virtual environment in the CollatedMotifsCode directory you created above (in section 2d).
 At the command line, navigate to the location of this directory.
 	* For example:
 		* To navigate to the directory named 'CollatedMotifsCode':
 		`$ cd ~/Documents/CollatedMotifsCode`